How to Negotiate Salary Like a Pro: Step-by-Step Guide

 4.2.
 Sample in-person negotiation script

 When negotiating face-to-face or over the phone, it’s helpful to keep the tone positive, express appreciation, and clearly state your salary expectations while showing openness to discussion.
-You can modify the following example:
+For instance, if you’re wondering how to negotiate salary over the phone, you can modify the following example:

 I’m happy to explore other parts of the compensation package as well, such as bonuses or additional benefits, to reach a mutually agreeable arrangement.